nexxyz/pyserialoscd/README.md

 ## How to install it

-You need to download and install a recent version of [python](python.org/downloads/).
+You need to download and install a recent version of [python](python.org/downloads/), at least version 3.5.

 Then you need pyserial and python-osc, which you can install using this command: